 If you want to use any other framework, you should perform any start logic directly inside the start function body, and return a shutdown callback:

 options.el: A DOM node you must use to inject your content.

 options.currentUser: Information about the current user.

 options.component: Contains the information of the current project, application, or portfolio.

 options.branchLike: Contains the information of the current branch or pull request.

-It is highly recommended you check out the sonar-custom-plugin-example.
+We recommend checking out the sonar-custom-plugin-example repository.
 It contains detailed examples using several front-end frameworks, and its code is thoroughly documented.
 It also describes how to run a local development server to speed up the front-end development, without requiring a full rebuild and re-deploy to test your changes.

 © 2008-2022, SonarSource S.A, Switzerland.
 Except where otherwise noted, content in this space is licensed under a Creative Commons Attribution-NonCommercial 3.0 United States License.
 SONARQUBE is a trademark of SonarSource SA.
 All other trademarks and copyrights are the property of their respective owners.